Flammability Testing Laboratory

 PN-EN 1021-1:2014-12

-Furniture — Assessment of the ignitability of upholstered furniture — Part 1: Ignition source: smouldering cigarette.
+Furniture – Assessment of the ignitability of upholstered furniture – Part 1: Ignition source: smoldering cigarette.

 PN-EN ISO 9239-1:2010

-Reaction to fire tests for floorings — Part 1: Determination of the burning behaviour using a radiant heat source.
+Fire reaction tests for floors – Part 1: Determination of fire properties by the radiant panel method

 PN-ISO 3795:1996

-Road vehicles and tractors and machinery for agriculture and forestry — Determination of burning behaviour of interior materials.
+Road vehicles and tractors, agricultural and forestry machinery – Determination of flammability of materials used inside vehicles

 PN-EN 71-2:2021-05